A link to reset your password has been sent to your email

 On this yoga safari experience, you will do yoga at the most scenic places to experience the awesome beauty of South Africa.
 Attain perfect tranquility and spiritual insight to achieve eternal peace.
 Get spiritual and physical fulfillment by doing yoga breathing techniques, exercise, and meditation to progress to health and happiness.
 You will learn to appreciate nature at its best!

-Your accommodation will be at various places along your tour including: African Soul Surfer (or similar); Acorn Guest House (or similar); Xhosa village (if available at the time) or Hole-in-the-Wall Hotel; Brahman Hills Hotel; Dragon Peaks Mountain Resort; a place in Newcastle or Johannesburg; Forever Blyde Canyon; Moholoholo Ya Mati; Letaba Rest Camp (or similar); Lower Sabie or Skukuza camps; Ndlovu Camp; Forever Badplaas; a place in Gold Reef City; and Barney Barnato B&B.
+Your accommodation will be at various places along your tour including: African Soul Surfer (or similar); Acorn Guest House (or similar); Xhosa village (if available at the time) or Hole-in-the-Wall Hotel; Monks Cowl Resort; Forever Blyde Canyon; Moholoholo Ya Mati; Letaba Rest Camp (or similar); Lower Sabie or Berg en Dal; Ndlovu Camp; Forever Badplaas; Gold Reef City

-The first visit is Cape Point, part of the Table Mountain National Park and home to an abundance of flora and fauna.
-Depending on the weather conditions, you might hike a light downward trail to the stunning Dias beach to enjoy your morning yoga session next to the ocean.
+First visit is Cape Point, part of the Table Mountain National Park and home to an abundance of flora and fauna.
+Depending on the weather conditions you might hike a light downward trail to the stunning Dias beach to enjoy your morning yoga session next to the ocean.
 You also visit the viewpoint with the Flying Dutchman Funicular.
-Visit Hout Bay harbor and Camps Bay African Craft Market on our way along the scenic Chapman’s Peak drive.
-Driving in the direction of Stellenbosch, we visit the Vergenoegd wine farm for some wine tasting.
-We go to the Spier Wine Farm for chocolate and wine tasting on the banks of the Spier dam.
+Visit Hout Bay harbour and Camps Bay African Craft Market on our way along the scenic Chapman’s Peak drive.
+Driving in the direction of Stellenbosch, we go to the Spier Wine Farm for chocolate and wine tasting on the banks of the Spier dam.
+You then visit the Vergenoegd wine farm.
 Choose one of the popular restaurants in the area for dinner.
-Overnight at African Soul Surfer (or similar).
+Overnight at africansoulsurfer (or similar).